node-ffi-napi/weak-napi/README.md

 You _should **not**_ define the callback function in the same scope as the object that is being watched.
 It's often best to define the callback function at the highest scope possible (top-level being the best).
-Named function work really well for this:
+Named functions work really well for this:

 ``` js
 var http = require('http')